elegantapp/pwa-workshop-angular-firebase/README.md

 Once you're done with changing the config file in any of the steps, you can test it by building the app for production.

-Run `npm run build -- --prod` and run `npx http-server ./www` to spin off an http server for your production build.
+Run `npm run build:serve` to spin off an http server for your production build.
 Open `http://127.0.0.1:8080` in your browser to inspect the app.

 ## Good to go 🎯
 Now you can continue to Step 6 -> [Add data group for conference data](https://github.com/onderceylan/pwa-workshop-angular-firebase/blob/step-6/README.md).